 Parking passes are required to see the Elkmont fireflies.
 This parking pass gives your vehicle access to the parking lot at Sugarlands Visitor Center on the evening of your visit.

-Parking passes for viewing the Elkmont fireflies in the Smoky Mountains will be managed a little differently this year than previous years.
-Previously, the parking passes would go on sale and would sell out quickly on a first come, first served basis.
+Like 2017, parking passes for viewing the Elkmont fireflies in the Smoky Mountains will be distributed through a lottery system.
+In previous years, the parking passes would go on sale and would sell out quickly on a first come, first served basis.